easy1staking-com/liqwid-finance-liquidation-bot/README.md

 3. [Full stack](./FULL_STACK.md)
 4. BOTs only (Work In Progress)

+## Security: use RSA keys instead of password with SSH

+If you're planning to run the BOT on a Virtual Private Server (VPS) like me, you want to improve your server security by disabling `username` and `password` access to your server and replace it with RSA key.
+In this quick [SSH tutorial](./SSH.md) I explain how to do so.

 ## Docker compose gotchas

 Just a list of random article about docker gotchas, coz there's always something to learn, and also because docker-compose sucks hard.